Beormund/Tasmota32-Multi-Zone-Heating-Controller/README.md

 ### 2. Configure Template

 Using the Tasmota web UI, navigate to **Configuration | Configure Other**.
 Paste the following json template into the Template field.
 Tick "Activate" checkbox and "Save".
+You may need to adjust the template to match the number of relays you have attached.

 ```json
 {"NAME":"Tasmota ESP32","GPIO":[1,1,1,1,1,1,1,1,1,1,1,1,1,1,1,1376,0,640,608,224,0,225,226,32,0,0,0,0,33,34,1,1,1,0,0,1],"FLAG":0,"BASE":1}